quhack/dfeqa/README.md

   - `term` one of 'Spring', 'Summer', 'Autumn'
   - `NCYear` The National Curriculum year group.
 Can be a single year group, or a list of year groups.
   - `columns` If not provided, all columns will be extracted.
 A single column name or a list of column names can be provided.
-  -`conn` Connection string defining how database connection should be made.
+  - `conn` Connection string defining how database connection should be made.
 If not provided will try to use an environment variable `default_conn`.

 - `valid_name_regex` A regex string to identify valid name strings.
 They should contain letters, including unicode letters with accents.
 Other characters such as apostrophes, hyphens and numbers are also allowed, but cannot be the only contents of the string.
 Ideal for use in calculating 'valid' flags.